What is the patient journey?

 The patient journey vs. the patient experience

-Unlike traditional patient experience measurement, the patient journey looks not only at service delivery but also at the steps the patient takes before and after they engage directly with your organisation.
-It recognises that patient interactions with a healthcare system go well beyond the walls of the medical facility itself.
+Unlike traditional patient experience measurement, the patient journey looks not only at service delivery but also at the steps the patient takes before and after they engage directly with your organization.
+It recognizes that patient interactions with a healthcare system go well beyond the walls of the medical facility itself.

 What are the stages of the patient journey?